PhotonVision/photonvision-docs/source/docs/getting-started/installation/networking.rst

 Physical Networking
 -------------------

-PhotonVision *STRONGLY* reccomends the usage of a network switch on your robot.
+PhotonVision *STRONGLY* recommends the usage of a network switch on your robot.
 This is because the second radio port on the current FRC radios is known to be buggy and cause frequent connection issues that are detrimental during competition.
 More information can be found in this `ChiefDelphi thread <https://www.chiefdelphi.com/t/why-you-probably-shouldnt-use-the-second-port-on-your-openmesh-om5p-radio-and-embrace-using-an-ethernet-switch-instead/406374>`_ and an in-depth guide on how to install a network switch can be found `here <https://team900.org/blog/ZebraSwitch/>`_.

 Digital Networking
 ------------------
-PhotonVision *STRONGLY* reccomends the usage of Static IPs as it increases reliability on the field and when using PhotonVision in general.
+PhotonVision *STRONGLY* recommends the usage of Static IPs as it increases reliability on the field and when using PhotonVision in general.
 To properly set up your static IP, follow the steps below:

 1. Ensure your robot is on and you are connected to the robot network.
 2. Navigate to ``photonvision.local:5800`` (this may be different if you are using a Gloworm / Limelight) in your browser.